The Dependence of Joy's Law and Mean Tilt as a Function of Flux Emergence Phase: Results

 \subsection{Joy's Law Dependent On Phase of Emergence}

-To investigate whether the $\bar{\gamma}$ changes during AR emergence, we sample AR evolution at times when different amount of the maximum unsigned magnetic flux has emerged.
-Figure \ref{fig:evol} plots Joy's law for of $\beta$-regions in Cycle 24 when 20\% and 100\% of the maximum unsigned flux for each region has emerged.
+To investigate whether $\bar{\gamma}$ changes during AR emergence, we sample AR evolution at times when different amounts of the maximum unsigned magnetic flux has emerged.
+Figure \ref{fig:evol} plots Joy's law for $\beta$-regions in Cycle 24 when 20\% and 100\% of the maximum unsigned flux for each region has emerged.
 The hemispheres are separated.
 Table \ref{tab:table-2} shows all values and uncertainties associated with fitting Joy's law as shown in Figure \ref{fig:evol}.

-As seen in Figure \ref{fig:evol} in the northern hemisphere, the Joy's Law slope increases from 0.27 to 0.40 as the unsigned magnetic flux increases.
-The southern hemisphere shows a reversed trend so the increase or decrease in slope is not consistent and the change in the slope is not statistically significant due to the errors, see $\sigma_m$ values in Table \ref{tab:table-2}.
+As seen in Figure \ref{fig:evol} in the northern hemisphere, the Joy's Law slope increases from 0.27 to 0.40 as the unsigned magnetic flux completes its emergence.
+The southern hemisphere shows a reversed trend so the increase or decrease in slope is not consistent, and the change in the slope is not statistically significant due to the uncertainties, see $\sigma_m$ values in Table \ref{tab:table-2}.

-What is significant is that the average tilt angle, $\bar{\gamma}$ increases more than 3$^{\circ}$ from the time when 20\% of the flux has emerged and when 100\% of the flux has emerged, see Table 1.
+The significant result is that the average tilt angle, $\bar{\gamma}$ increases more than 3$^{\circ}$ between the time 20\% of the flux has emerged and when 100\% of the flux has emerged (see Table~1).
 This is true in both hemispheres and in the combined hemispheric data.